 Propagating String of Nickels

 String of nickels are easily propagated by stem cuttings.
-Take cuttings from a healthy, established plant and allow the cut stems to callous over for a couple of hours before rooting in moist sphagnum moss.
-It usually takes a couple of weeks for roots to establish.
-Once the cuttings are well-rooted they can be moved to a regular organic potting medium and cared for like a mature string of nickels.
+Take cuttings from a healthy, established plant and allow the cut stems to callous over for a few hours before rooting in moist sphagnum moss.
+It usually takes two or three weeks for roots to emerge and become established.
+When the cuttings are well-rooted, repot them into an orchid potting mix, shredded coco coir, or shredded bark and care for them as you would a mature string of nickels.

 Common Pests and Diseases

 Root rot is the most common disease that affects a string of nickels.
 To prevent root rot, ensure that you are not overwatering your string of nickels and that the potting medium allows air to reach the roots.